Are you fit to drive?

 Injuries, illness and medical conditions

-You’re required by law to inform Roads and Maritime of any long term injury, illness or medical condition which may affect your ability to drive safely.
+You’re required by law to inform Transport for NSW of any long term injury, illness or medical condition which may affect your ability to drive safely.
 If you’re involved in a crash and it’s found that your health condition was a contributing factor, you may be prosecuted and your insurance may not be valid.

 Conditions which affect safe driving